5 Methods for Touch-Free and Remote Payments

 Square’s virtual terminal allows you to take payments without hardware or software, whether you want to manually take a payment, or schedule recurring quick-charge or itemised sales for repeat customers.

-For another easy way to accept remote credit card payments, you can use Square Online Checkout to generate a simple online checkout link or button.
+For another easy way to accept remote credit card payments, you can use Square Payment Links to generate a simple online checkout link or button.
 Just create a link with your item name and a price, and share the link on your existing website, social media channels or in an email.